-Social Security cannot add these extra earnings to your record until you file for Social Security benefits.
+Social Security doesn't add these extra earnings to your record until you file for benefits.

 Here's how the special extra earnings are credited: